 Time effects (months since last sale) have small coefficients across the board, and are insignificant for Impressionist art.
 From our interviews, we learned that buyers of art tend to be myopic, in that they do not tend to internalize the full range of historical prices (only recent prices, e.g. anchoring).
 This seems to be confirmed by the price indices and small time coefficients in Beggs & Graddy (2009), which suggest that prices can climb up dramatically over long stretches of time.
 Here, for assorted art, a 100 month (8.3 year) time interval between sales only corresponds to an 8% decrease in the current price.
 For Contemporary art, the same gap corresponds to a 5% decrease, while for Impressionist art the association is almost nonexistent.
-Nevertheless, the fact Contemporary and assorted art have somewhat larger coefficients suggest that smaller time intervals between sales can counteract buyer nearsightedness.
+Nevertheless, the fact that Contemporary and assorted art have somewhat larger coefficients suggests that smaller time intervals between sales can counteract buyer nearsightedness.

 The R2 values are generally in line with our results for the original anchoring regression: there is much less variation in the Impressionist and Contemporary datasets than in our assorted art one.
 High F-statistics confirm the relevance of our variables, as before.